sourcefrog/cargo-mutants/README.md

 - cargo-mutants should avoid generating unviable mutants that don't compile, because that wastes time.
 However, when it's uncertain whether the mutant will build, it's worth trying things that _might_ find interesting results even if they might fail to build.
-(There is room for improvement here too, but since cargo-mutants runs a cheap `cargo check` on each mutant first, the cost to try unviable mutants is actually not too bad.
-Most of the time is in running the tests for viable mutants.
-And, we can generally assume developers aren't waiting for cargo-mutants on every change the way they might wait for the regular test suite.)
+(It does currently generate _some_ unviable mutants, but typically not too many, and they don't have a large effect on runtime in most trees.)

 - Realistically, cargo-mutants may generate some mutants that aren't caught by tests but also aren't interesting, or aren't feasible to test.
 In those cases